lbl-srg/MPCPy/README.md

 ## Dependencies

-MPCPy takes advantage of many third-party software packages.
-The following is a list of packages that the current version of MPCPy has been tested with:
+MPCPy takes advantage of many third-party software packages, listed below.
+It has been tested on Ubuntu 16.04.

 **Python Packages**
 - matplotlib 1.5.1